prophetfromai/vibe-coding-template/docs/README.md

 This directory contains project documentation.
 This README provides an overview of the documentation structure and guidelines for AI assistants.

+## AI Agent Documentation Guidelines

+> **For AI Code Generation Agents:**
+>
+> When creating or modifying documentation in this project:
+>
+> 1. Use Mermaid diagrams to visualize complex relationships and workflows
+> 2. Create diagrams that clearly illustrate architectural boundaries and constraints
+> 3. Include diagrams showing correct and incorrect approaches when explaining guidelines
+> 4. Ensure diagrams are accessible by including text descriptions
+>
+> You MUST use Mermaid diagrams when:
+> - Explaining component interactions
+> - Describing data flows
+> - Illustrating architectural patterns
+> - Documenting decision trees
+> - Clarifying process workflows
+> - Highlighting boundaries between responsibilities
+>
+> The diagrams should help prevent common misunderstandings and clarify the intent of the documentation.

 ## Documentation Structure

 ```